 The ability to see our business from the patient perspective

-Patient experience advisor at a healthcare system
+Patient experience advisor in a healthcare system

 A patient experience advisor shared previous challenges helping her organization translate learnings about customers into the right actions.
 “We’ve never had a formal framework to continuously go back and see if the problems identified by patients were being addressed and if needs are being met by our solutions.
 We were stuck in a reactive find and fix mode!”